danielle707/SquirrelTracker_WebApp/README.md

 ## Introduction

 This project aims to track of all the known squirrels in Central Park.
-We've built an application that imports the ​2018 Central Park Squirrel Census​ data and allow web users to add, update, and delete squirrel data.
+We've built an application that imports the ​2018 Central Park Squirrel Census data and allow web users to add, update, and delete squirrel data.

 ## Group name and section